« The Song of God—Volume 1, chapters 1-6

 It is said that the soul is invisible, inconceivable and immutable.
 Knowing this, you should not grieve for the body.

-In his commentary, Srila Baladeva Vidyābhūṣaṇa mentions that after verse 2.21, Arjuna could have thought that even though the soul does not die, still the bodies of men such as Bhīṣma and others would be destroyed in the battle.
+In his commentary, Śrīla Baladeva Vidyābhūṣaṇa mentions that after verse 2.21, Arjuna could have thought that even though the soul does not die, the bodies of men such as Bhīṣma and others would still be destroyed in the battle.
 This would be improper since it would deprive the respective souls of the material happiness they would otherwise enjoy in these bodies.

-This possible argument is, however counteracted by Krsna in verse 2.22.
+This possible argument is, however, counteracted by Kṛṣṇa in verse 2.22.
 The change of bodies is just like changing clothes.
-Just like we don't lament when a person changes old clothes for new ones, we should not lament for the soul changing from an old body into a new one.
-Prabhupada already commented on this point in verse 2.13:
+Just like we don’t lament when a person changes old clothes for new ones, we should not lament over the soul changing from an old body into a new one.
+Prabhupāda already commented on this point in text 2.13:

 “There was no cause for lamentation by Arjuna on account of death, neither for Bhīṣma nor for Droṇa, for whom he was so much concerned.
 Rather, he should rejoice for their changing bodies from old to new ones, thereby rejuvenating their energy.
 Such changes of body account for varieties of enjoyment or suffering, according to one’s work in life.
 So Bhīṣma and Droṇa, being noble souls, were surely going to have spiritual bodies in the next life, or at least life in heavenly bodies for superior enjoyment of material existence.
 So, in either case, there was no cause of lamentation.”

-Once, Nārada Muni met a brahmacārī who led a pure life, completely faithful to the service to the spiritual master.
-Nārada blessed him to "die immediately", since being so pure, he would immediately go back to Godhead.
-Next, he met a prince, whom he blessed to "live a long life", since the prince was now immersed in sense gratification, and therefore his situation after death would be precarious.
+Once, Nārada Muni met a brahmacārī who led a pure life, completely faithful to the service of his spiritual master.
+Nārada blessed him to “die immediately”, since being so pure, he would immediately go back to Godhead.
+Next, he met a prince, whom he blessed to “live a long life”, since the prince was now immersed in sense gratification, and therefore his situation after death would be precarious.
 Living for a long time, he could at least enjoy for some time, and maybe become renounced and start the spiritual path later in life.
-Finally, he met a butcher, whom he blessed to "not live and not die".
+Finally, he met a butcher, whom he blessed to “not live and not die”.
 The butcher was already living a hellish life because of his occupation, and after death, he would be immediately carried by the Yamadūtas to hell.
-The cryptic blessing highlighted how implicated he was.
+The cryptic blessing highlighted how deeply implicated he was.

 Since the soul is eternal and the body is temporary, everyone will have to leave their bodies one day.
 For one who takes birth, death is certain.
 The point is thus about living a progressive life and dying in favorable circumstances, and not about prolonging our lives at all costs.
 For a kṣatriya, dying while fighting on the battlefield is beneficial because it destroys his sins and promotes him to the celestial planets.
 In the specific case of the battle of Kurukṣetra, the benefit would be even greater, since all the soldiers and generals who would fall in battle would attain liberation due to the personal presence of the Lord.

 The Lord then proceeds to describe more characteristics of the soul.
-Nainam chindanti śastrāṇi: the soul can't be cut into pieces by any type of weapon.
+Nainam chindanti śastrāṇi: the soul can’t be cut into pieces by any type of weapon.
 All modern weapons are classified as fire weapons according to the Vedic definition since they are based on the use of explosions, flames, radiation, or electricity, which are all manifestations of the fire element.
-In previous times, kṣatriyas had also mystic weapons based on the elements earth, water, and wind, but none of these weapons, modern or ancient can affect the soul, which is acchedyaḥ (unbreakable), adāhyaḥ (impossible to burn), akledyaḥ (insoluble) and aśoṣyaḥ (impossible to dry).
+In previous times, kṣatriyas also had mystic weapons based on the elements earth, water, and wind, but none of these weapons, modern or ancient, can affect the soul, which is acchedyaḥ (unbreakable), adāhyaḥ (impossible to burn), akledyaḥ (insoluble), and aśoṣyaḥ (impossible to dry).

 The soul is also sarva-gataḥ (all-pervading) because it can enter anywhere in the creation.
 Since the soul can enter everywhere, it means there is life everywhere in the creation, including places like the sun, with the soul assuming bodies appropriate for the conditions there.
-The Sun is described as a celestial planet, an extremely opulent place presided over by Surya.
-This abode, however, is so luminous that we can't even look at it, so how can one believe that it is possible to live there?
+The sun is described as a celestial planet, an extremely opulent place presided over by Sūrya.
+This abode, however, is so luminous that we can’t even look at it, so how can one believe that it is possible to live there?
 Certainly not in our current bodies, but extraordinarily pious souls receive bodies appropriate to live there.

-The soul is also described as acalaḥ (immovable) because it can't be moved in or out of the body by mechanical means, nor can the transmigration to a new body after death be stopped.
-In a higher sense, however, acalaḥ means the soul resides eternally in his eternal position, being the material identity a mere reflection of the consciousness of the soul, which is then covered by the false ego, mind, intelligence, senses, and gross body, as explained in detail in the teachings of Lord Kapila in the third canto of Srimad Bhagavatam.
+The soul is also described as acalaḥ (immovable) because it can’t be moved in or out of the body by mechanical means, nor can the transmigration to a new body after death be stopped.
+In a higher sense, however, acalaḥ means the soul resides eternally in his eternal position, the material identity being a mere reflection of the consciousness of the soul, which is then covered by the false ego, mind, intelligence, senses, and gross body, as explained in detail in the teachings of Lord Kapila in the Third Canto of Śrīmad-Bhāgavatam.
 This material identity, encased in the subtle body, transmigrates from one body to the other, while the soul proper resides eternally in the spiritual sky, just as the light of the moon is reflected in a pot of water.
-However, because this explanation is so complicated, it is often said that the soul transmigrates from one body to the other, which explains the main principle (we are not the body) without entering into all the difficult details.
-In Sanskrit, the word for "soul" is ātmā, which is a term difficult to translate because it can mean different things in different contexts. Ātmā, which means "the self," can be used in the sense of the individual soul, the Supersoul, the material consciousness, the mind or intellect, or even the body itself.
-The word "soul" is used as a loose translation for this complex term.
+However, because this explanation is so complicated, it is often said that the soul transmigrates from one body to the other, which makes clear the main principle (we are not the body) without entering into all the difficult details.
+In Sanskrit, the word for “soul” is ātmā, which is a term difficult to translate because it can mean different things in different contexts. Ātmā, which means “the self,” can be used in the sense of the individual soul, the Supersoul, the material consciousness, the mind, the intellect, or even the body itself.
+The word “soul” is used as a loose translation for this complex term.

 The soul is also defined as avyaktaḥ (invisible) because it can’t be found by experimental means.
 In fact, the soul can’t be studied by any kind of scientific or experimental process.
 The only reliable source of knowledge about the soul is the Vedas.
 Just as one can’t understand the identity of his father except by asking the mother, one can’t understand the soul except by studying the scriptures.

 The soul is also described as sthāṇuḥ (unchangeable) and sanātanaḥ (eternally the same), as well as avikāryaḥ (immutable).
-As Prabhupada explains, these characteristics described by Krsna directly contradict the Māyāvāda interpretation that the souls are separated parts of the Supreme Brahman and merge back into it after liberation.
-As Krsna explains, the soul is not a lump of matter that can be broken and recombined.
+As Prabhupāda explains, these characteristics described by Kṛṣṇa directly contradict the Māyāvāda interpretation that the souls are separated parts of the Supreme Brahman and merge back into it after liberation.
+As Kṛṣṇa explains, the soul is not a lump of matter that can be broken and recombined.
 The soul is an immortal particle that is always the same, immutable, and unchangeable.
-This reinforces the conclusion that the soul is eternally a separated individual.
-As defined by Sri Caitanya Mahāprabhu, we are simultaneously one with Krsna (sharing the same spiritual characteristics), and different, because we are eternally separated individuals.
-Just as we are separated individuals here, we will continue being separated in the spiritual world, the only change will be in the quality of our consciousness and activities.
+This reinforces the conclusion that the soul is eternally a separate individual.
+As defined by Śrī Caitanya Mahāprabhu, we are simultaneously one with Kṛṣṇa (sharing the same spiritual characteristics), and different, because we are eternally separate individuals.
+Just as we are separate individuals here, we will continue to be separate in the spiritual world; the only change will be in the quality of our consciousness and activities.
 There is no possibility of merging into anything or anyone anywhere in the creation.
-Even if one attains impersonal liberation in the brahmajyoti, still there is no merging; the individual soul is simply put in the effulgence of Krsna, from where it can fall back into the material world in search of variety.
+Even if one attains impersonal liberation in the brahmajyoti, still there is no merging; the individual soul is simply put in the effulgence of Kṛṣṇa, from where we can fall back into the material world in search of variety.

-Main points in the purports of Srila Prabhupada:
+Main points in the purports of Śrīla Prabhupāda:

 “As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones.”

 b) Who is responsible for the transfer of the soul from one body to another?
-The Supersoul does it according to one's desires and activities, just as a friend fulfills the desire of another.
+The Supersoul does it according to one’s desires and activities, just as a friend fulfills the desire of another.
 The soul and the Supersoul are like two birds sitting on the tree of the body, one enjoying the fruits of the tree, and the other simply observing.
-They are friends, but at the same time, one is the master and the other the servant.
+They are friends, but at the same time, one is the master and the other is the servant.
 Because of forgetfulness, the soul continues to go from one tree to another, and in each body, one struggles very hard.
 When we turn to the Lord and accept His instructions, however, we become free from all lamentation.

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”